-Students, faculty, staff, and visitors are expected to follow DOH travel recommendations and requirements.
+Students, faculty, staff, and visitors are expected to follow CDC travel recommendations and requirements.

 Families are asked to monitor household members for symptoms, including fever, and avoid bringing sick students to school.

-Students, faculty, or staff - regardless of vaccine status - that develop any of the symptoms associated with COVID-19 should remain home and contact the school for further guidance.
+Students, faculty, or staff - regardless of vaccination status - that develop any of the symptoms associated with COVID-19 should remain home and contact the school for further guidance.